The-Delta-Studio/development-guides/C#/README.md

 - Single word primitives are declared with no caps.
 - Multiple word primitives are declared as descriptive as possible with meaningful names.
-- Boolean primitives are declared with the "any", "has" and "is" keywords
+- Boolean primitives are declared with the "any", "has" and "is" keywords.

 -[2.1.2](#types--primitives--case) **Case**: